OfficeDev/office-js-docs-pr/word/word-add-ins-javascript-reference.md

-# Word add-ins Javascript reference
+# Word add-ins JavaScript reference

-Find API reference for the Javascript API for Word for Word add-ins.
+Find API reference for the JavaScript API for Word for Word add-ins.

 _Applies to: Word 2016_

 ## In this section

-These are the main objects for the Word Javascript API.
+These are the main objects for the Word JavaScript API.

 * [Body](word-add-ins-javascript-reference/body.md): Represents the body of a document or a section.
 * [ContentControl](word-add-ins-javascript-reference/contentcontrol.md): A container for content.
 It is a bound and